 Help us recognize individuals and organizations “Doing More Good” in Waterloo Region

-Nominations for the 2024 WRCF Community Awards are now closed
+Nominations for the 2025 WRCF Community Awards are now open

 • Ken Murray WRCF Community Catalyst Award